- 07/08/2022 -

 The Government of Canada has also issued information about cannabis use and risks, discussing everything from long-term use, age, pregnancy, and breastfeeding.
 While much of the information they have pertains to cannabis (THC) use, and not necessarily CBD, it’s still a good resource full of important information for consumers.

 One literature review about the safety and side effects of CBD found that within animal studies, some adverse health effects were noted, such as reproduction and central nervous system issues.
 However, the study also acknowledged that the amount of CBD being administered was far above regular consumption levels.
 Ultimately, the study determined that medication interactions appear to be one of the largest issues with regular CBD consumption.
-However, it acknowledged that a lot more research is needed before we know anything for certain, especially when it comes to long term health effects.
+It also acknowledged that a lot more research is needed before we know anything for certain, especially when it comes to long-term health effects.

 We’ve also seen conversations about CBD impacting heart health or amplifying the risk of things like psychosis and schizophrenia.
 However, we haven’t seen research to back this up yet, and these issues appear to be linked more to THC use than CBD.
 As well as this, the research we have so far suggests that CBD is non-addictive, but rather, may have the potential to help treat addiction.
 While the World Health Organization acknowledges the findings of some of these studies, it does not recommend CBD for medical use at this time because more evidence is needed.